inko-lang/website/source/manual/getting-started/methods-messages-and-objects.html.md

 ### Return type

-By default, a method's return type is dynamic.
-If we want to use a static type, we can define one using `-> Type`, with `Type` being the return type.
-For
+A method's return type can be omitted.
+In this case, the return type is inferred as `Nil` and any values returned are ignored.
+You can specify your own type as
-example:
+follows:

 ```inko
 def example -> Integer {